Learning and Reflection in the Family Nurse Partnership

 No attendance at Liverpool John Moores University is expected throughout the course.
 Tutor support is delivered via email and telephone.

-This online programme is delivered via Blackboard, a web-based virtual learning environment, where you will have access to a range of supporting literature and articles.
+This online programme is delivered via Canvas, a web-based virtual learning environment, where you will have access to a range of supporting literature and articles.

 Other learning resources will be available via LJMU's electronic library.